rhel-labs/instruqt/helpful-commands/02-tail/assignment.md

 ^C
 </pre>

-The `logger` utility will write to this _messages_ log.
-From the original terminal, write to this log:
+The `logger` utility will make entries to the system log from provided input.
+From the terminal, write to this log:

 ```bash